African Animals Names With Images and Scientific Names in English

 The giraffe is known for its long neck, legs, and unique spotted pattern.
 They inhabit the savannas and woodlands of Africa, feeding on leaves from tall trees such as acacias.
 Giraffes play a vital role in their ecosystem by dispersing seeds and shaping plant growth through browsing.
 However, they face threats from habitat loss, poaching, and diseases such as giraffe skin disease.

-Also Read: Land And Water Animals Name With Images and Scientific Names in English
+Also Read: All Animals Name With Images and Scientific Names in English

 Cheetah (Acinonyx jubatus)